 The risk-based notification program for VHPs will require:

 - companies to notify Health Canada 30 days before selling a VHP or making a change to a marketed VHP

 - All active, homeopathic and traditional medicine substances permitted in VHPs are listed in List C: Veterinary Health Products and must be labeled accordingly

 - mandatory reporting of serious adverse drug reactions to Health Canada

 - adherence to the Good Manufacturing Practices (GMPs) in the Natural Health Products Regulations

 HOW DOES THIS IMPACT YOU?

-For companies with existing valid notifications, their labels will be transferred over to the new system and companies must update their labels within 18 months, or sooner at the next labelling cycle.
-New registrants can notify according to the old rules until October 13, 2017 and all VHPs will be required to comply with the new rules as of November 13, 2017.
+For companies with existing valid notifications, their labels will be transferred over to the new system and companies must update their labels within 18 months, or sooner at the next labeling cycle.
+New registrants can notify according to the old rules until October 13, 2017, and all VHPs will be required to comply with the new rules as of November 13, 2017.